go-coldbrew/go-coldbrew.github.io/patterns/Tracing.md

 1. TOC
 {:toc}

+## Overview

+Coldbrew provides a way to add tracing to your functions using the [go-coldbrew/tracing] package.
+The Package implements multiple tracing backends (e.g. [New Relic] / [Opentelemetry] / [Jaeger]) which enables you to switch between them without changing your code.

 ## Adding Tracing to your functions

 ColdBrew provides a way to add tracing to your functions using the [go-coldbrew/tracing] package.
 The Package provides function like `NewInternalSpan/NewExternalSpan/NewDatabaseSpan` which will create a new span and add it to the context.